shamPJ/CTLN-python/README.md

 # CTLN-python
-python adaptation of CTLN project written in Matlab https://github.com/nebneuron/CTLN-bookchapter
+python adaptation of CTLN project (by Katherine Morrison and Carina Curto) written in Matlab https://github.com/nebneuron/CTLN-bookchapter